-You can't pore over auction records and price guides to find values for your silver and silver plated antiques if you don't know exactly what you have including where it was produced and who made it.
+You can't pore over auction records and price guides to find values for your silver and silver plated antiques if you don't know exactly what you have, including when and where it was produced along with who made it.
 Easier said than done when some symbols on antique and collectible silver can be thoroughly confusing without resources to point you in the right direction.

-The Internet offers a wealth of information on sterling silver and silverplated wares to assist you in your research tasks, but... honestly, some are better than others.
-Use this guide to discover some of the best spots online to understand and research silver origins, craftsmen, and manufacturers using hallmarks, along with a few online value guides to help you with that daunting task as well.
+Scouring online resources offers a wealth of information on sterling silver and silver plated wares to assist you in... your research tasks.
+But, to be honest, some are much better than others.
+Use this guide to discover some of the favorite spots where those in the know go online.
+You will learn to understand and research silver origins, craftsmen, and manufacturers using hallmarks, along with a few online value guides to help you with that daunting task as well.

 01 of 09

-There are many different grades of silver, and even antique items that look like silver but aren't what they appear to be.
+There are many different grades of silver, and even antique items that look like silver (such as German silver, nickel silver, and alpaca) but are not at all what they appear to be.
 This guide will help you decipher the basic marks associated with silver and understand exactly what they mean.

 02 of 09